tobberacing/ButtonKit/README.md

 }
 ````

 Set the `selectionDelegate` property on the button and implement the `ButtonSelectionDelegate` protocol to add a delegate for call-backs.
+The `selectionDelegate can also be set through Interface Builder.

 ````
 extension ViewController: ButtonSelectionDelegate {